LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/errors-and-debugging/exercises.rst

 |

 2. The next block of code hides two syntax errors.
-Run the code as-is to find the mistakes.  *Tip* - Don’t be too hasty, Matey!
+Run the code as-is to find the mistakes.  *Tip* - Don't be too hasty, Matey!
 Only ONE error will be flagged at a time.
 Fix that ONE problem, and then re-run the code to check yer work.
 Avoid trying to fix multiple issues at once.